paulhibbitts/published-markdown-files/leap-into-open-publishing-session-guide.md

 4. Edit it directly in the URL (try `font-size=24px`)
 5. Hit the **Enter** key to reload the page and see the change!

+> [!NOTE]
-You can also add an URL parameter if one is not present (and a default value is being used).
+> You can also add a URL parameter if one is not present.
+Docsify-This uses smart defaults (like `font-size=18px`), so parameters only appear in the URL when you've changed them.
+To modify a default parameter, just add it to the URL with `&parameter=value`!

 ### Some Other Commonly Added or Adjusted Parameters